A mobility scooter is a great way to remain mobile and independent. Here are our top tips to help you get the model that really suits you.

 Getting some mobility scooters in and out of a car or onto public transport can be challenging.
 If this is important for you, look carefully at the options.

-Travel scooters, sometimes called ‘boot scooters’ – can be folded into a compact shape that can be wheeled like a suitcase.
-These are very neat to store and also convenient for public transport, air travel or cruising.
+Folding travel scooters can be folded into a compact shape that can be wheeled like a suitcase.
+These are very neat to store and are also convenient for public transport, air travel or cruising.
+Some fold automatically at the touch of a button.

-Larger pavement scooters are made up of four or five sections so they can separated into lighter parts that can be lifted into a car boot, but then have to be reassembled for use.
+Larger pavement scooters are also made up of four or five sections that can be lifted into the boot of an estate car.

 The larger road-going scooters need a big vehicle or a trailer to transport them.
 They are generally too heavy to lift so you will need either a ramp or a loading lift to get them into a vehicle.